onovuka/ipaan-code/README.md

 IPAAN is a Computer Science honours project at the University of Cape Town aiming to design and develop an internet performance analysis tool using internet performance data obtained from Measurement Lab.

-Project Members: Owethu Novuka and Kyler.
-Supervised by Josiah Chavula.
+Project Members: Owethu Novuka and Kyler Rienderhoff.
+Supervised by Josiah Chavula, PhD.

 The project was split into the following sections: